tsato21/book-data-organizer/docs/index.md

 ---
 layout: default
-title: 'Ebook Mail Process Automation through Mail Merge
+title: 'Ebook Mail Process Automation through Mail Merge'
 ---

 This project involves a Google Apps Script that automates the process of organizing e-book data in Google Sheets and utilizing [Group Merge Add-on](https://www.scriptable-assets.page/add-ons/group-merge/) to send personalized emails.
 The script is specifically designed to handle two types of emails: confirmation emails and link share emails.